dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 ### Reading CloudWatch Logs

+CloudWatch Logs contain detailed information about every Lambda function invocation.
+These logs are essential for troubleshooting because they show exactly what your function did, what errors occurred, and how long operations took.

-CloudWatch Logs contain detailed information about every Lambda function execution.
-To access logs, navigate to CloudWatch in the AWS Console, click Logs, then Log Groups, then find your Lambda function's log group.
+Navigate to CloudWatch in the AWS Console, then select Log Groups.
+Find the log group for your Lambda function, which will be named /aws/lambda/lambda-execution-engine or similar.
+Click on the log group to see log streams.

-Each log group contains multiple log streams.
-Each stream represents a single container that ran your function.
-Click on the most recent stream to see logs from recent executions.
+Each log stream represents a separate instance of your Lambda function.
+When AWS scales your function to handle concurrent requests, it creates multiple instances, each with its own log stream.
+Click on a log stream to see the actual log messages.

-Logs include several types of entries.
-START entries mark the beginning of a function invocation and include the request ID.
-Log entries from your code show information the function logged during execution.
-END entries mark successful completion.
-REPORT entries provide statistics about memory usage, duration, and billed duration.

-Look for ERROR or WARNING entries which indicate problems.
-Error entries usually include stack traces showing exactly where the code failed and what error occurred.
-Use these stack traces to diagnose problems.
+Log messages appear in chronological order and include timestamps.
+Look for error messages, warnings, and informational messages that describe what the function did during each invocation.
+ERROR level messages indicate problems that need attention.

+Use the search feature to find specific text in logs.
+You can search for entity IDs, error types, or any other text that appears in log messages.
+This helps locate relevant messages in large volumes of logs.

 ### Using Lambda Test Events